 There are a few different ways to cook spaghetti squash depending on:

-First, preheat oven to 400F (200C), the fan-forced mode works faster, and it is preferable.
+First, preheat the oven to 400F (200C), the fan-forced mode works faster, and it is preferable.
 Then, line a large baking tray with parchment paper and lightly oil the paper.

 Finally, place each spaghetti part with the flesh side down onto a baking sheet covered with a piece of parchment paper.
-Also, make sure you brush the paper or the squash in contact with the paper with olive oil.
+Make sure you brush the paper or the squash in contact with the paper with olive oil.
 Finally, bake for 30-40 minutes.

 The baking time is the key.
 If you bake your squash too much, the spaghetti squash will not form firm noodles.
 It will be mushy and soft.
 So always check the baking process by:

 If the strands are yellow/golden, slightly caramelized on the sides, and come out easily, it means it is cooked through.